mvcds/brave-clojure/10/readme.md

 It is analog of receiving new data in the real world, just because it has changed it doesn't mean that in the past the value was not different i.e. time as a stream

+> Reference type

+Let you manage identities

+> Atom

+`atom` creates a new atom which *refers*  to its initial value.

+Getting the state of an atom requires dereferencing.

+> Changing an Atom's state

+`swap!` applies an updater function to the current's atom's state to create a new value on the identity.

+`swap!` also returns the new current's atom's state.

+Under the hood, `swap!` implements a *compare-and-set* semantics which basically means that if the atom's state change in the middle of an operation, it will retry to change its state based on the now current's state.

+> Reset

+It is possible to update an atom withouth checking its current value by using `reset`